3183720/9991project/README.md

 --class_embedding_path=/content/classs/embeddings/class_embeddings.pt \
 --psp_checkpoint_path=/path/to/pretrained/pSp/checkpoints/iteration_300000.pt
 ```

-Arguments for classs conditional StyleGAN
+To use classs conditional StyleGAN, specify
---use_label enables class conditional styleGAN.
+- --use_label enables class conditional styleGAN.
---c_dim is the number of classes
+- --c_dim is the number of classes
-modified file path for the labels in AGE-modified/configs/path_config.py
+- modify the file path for the labels in AGE-modified/configs/path_config.py

-Arguments for using Restyle encoder instead of pSp
+To use Restyle encoder instead of pSp, specify
---restyle
+- --restyle